 Generally, once you've used up your trial, you won't be able to get any more months free using the same method, even if you wait a year or so.
 But there is a trick to getting an extra three months — and it involves Family Sharing.

 Start by taking out an individual Apple Music free trial, then, towards the end of your trial, set up Family Sharing within the Settings section of iCloud.

 Next, invite another family member (or multiple family members) to join the service.
 Once they've signed up, they can then also take advantage of the Apple Music free trial — but the trick is that when they do that, everyone else in the family group will also get the free trial, even if they've previously had it as an individual.
 Clever, eh?

-If you do take advantage of one of these free trials then don't forget to find out how to transfer Spotify playlists to Apple Music and also make sure you check out the best audiophile headphones so you can do justice to your favorite tracks.
+If you do take advantage of one of these free trials then don't forget to find out how to transfer Spotify playlists to Apple Music and how to cancel Spotify Premium also make sure you check out the best audiophile headphones so you can do justice to your favorite tracks in lossless audio.

 More: To find out how Apple Music compares to streaming rivals, check out our guide to the best music streaming services.